Larry Geller

 Larry Geller (born August 8, 1939) is an American writer, hairstylist, and public speaker.
 He was a spiritual advisor and personal hairstylist to Elvis Presley.
 Geller "played a major role in shaping the King's iconic hair looks," CNN editor Lilit Marcus wrote.
-Presley hired him on April 30, 1964 during the filming of Roustabout (1964).
+Presley hired him on April 30, 1964, during the filming of Roustabout (1964).
 He became "the man in whom (Presley) confided in matters of the spirit."

 Career

 Geller's career began when he joined forces with famed hairdresser Jay Sebring, opening the first men's hair salon in America in 1959.
 The salon (Sebring International) was on Fairfax Avenue in Los Angeles and it provided services like women's hair styling salons as opposed to traditional barber shops.
 It attracted Hollywood's A-list.
 Film stars, television, and recording artists including Frank Sinatra, Paul Newman, Sammy Davis Jr., Kirk Douglas, Marlon Brando, Peter Sellers, Steve McQueen, Henry Fonda, Robert Wagner, Glen Campbell, James Garner, Bobby Darin, Tony Bennett, Rock Hudson, Roy Orbison, Sam Cooke, and Jackie Gleason were among their clientele.

 Personal hairstylist to Elvis Presley

 Beginning in 1964, Geller left Sebring to accompany Presley and style his hair for entertainment engagements like film productions, concert performances, and events with the reception of guests at Graceland in Memphis.
-Their relationship went far deeper than hairstylist and client.
-Geller was Presley's confidant and friend.
-He brought Presley many new age ideas and books which were about the ideas (on "[r]eligion, philosophy,... life, and anything else you can think of."
+Their relationship went deeper than hairstylist and client, with Geller also serving as Presley's confidant and friend.
+He brought Presley many new age ideas and books which were about the ideas (on "religion, philosophy,... life, and anything else you can think of."
 Geller said those helped Presley in his search for identity and purpose.

-Geller styled Presley's hair for 11 movies: Roustabout, Girl Happy, Double Trouble, Easy Come, Easy Go, Frankie and Johnny, Harum Scarum; Paradise, Hawaiian Style; Tickle Me, Clambake, and Spinout.
-Geller prepared his hair for the last time for Presley's funeral in August, 1977.
+Geller styled Presley's hair for 10 movies: Roustabout; Girl Happy, Tickle Me, and Harum Scarum (all 1965); Frankie and Johnny, Paradise, Hawaiian Style, and Spinout (all 1966); and Easy Come, Easy Go, Double Trouble, and Clambake (all 1967).
+Geller prepared his hair for the last time for Presley's funeral in August 1977.

 Personal life

 Geller was first married to Stevie, from 1963 to 1972.
 He married a second time in 1995 to Shira.
 They lived in Los Angeles and moved to Sedona, Arizona.
 He has twin sisters.
 Presley studied with him for years and they shared insights together.

-In November 2010, Geller sailed on the Elvis Cruise 2010 from Jacksonville, Florida to Nassau, The Bahamas on a Carnival Cruise Line ship, the Carnival Fascination.
+In November 2010, Geller sailed on the Elvis Cruise 2010 from Jacksonville, Florida to Nassau, The Bahamas, on a Carnival Cruise Line ship, the Carnival Fascination.